 For most management and general allocations internal Yorkshire Water FTE has been used.
-However, we have incorporated total contractors FTE's for management and finance as the in-year costs benefit the whole contract.
+However, we have incorporated total contractors FTE's for management and finance as the in year costs benefit the whole contract.
 In terms of data processing costs which are mainly information technology costs, only the actual number of contractors using these services have been included and similarly where contractors use Yorkshire Water facilities, they have appropriate FTE allocations.

-We have been continually reviewing and improving the process each year to ensure that each price control receives a fair share of their Management and General costs.
+These allocations were introduced in 2017/2018 and have been continually improved each year to ensure that each price control receives a fair share of their Management and General costs.